browserengineering/book/book/styles.md

         # ...
 ```

-Beyond the browser styles, our browser needs to find website-specific
+Our browser needs to find website-specific CSS files, download them,
-CSS files, download them, and use them as well.
-Web pages name their
+and use them as well.
+Web pages name their CSS files using the `link`
-CSS files using the `link` element, which looks like this:
+element, which looks like this:

 ``` {.example}
 <link rel="stylesheet" href="/main.css">
 ```

-The `rel` attribute here tells that browser that this is a link to a
+The mandatory `rel` attribute identifies this link as a style
+sheet[^like-canonical] and the `href` attribute has the style sheet
+URL.
+So we need to fine all links like this.
+We could do that with a
+little recursive function, but since we'll be doing similar tasks in
+the next few chapters, so let's instead write a more general recursive
+function that turns a tree into a list of nodes:

-style sheet.
-Browsers mostly don't care about any [other kinds of
+[^like-canonical]: Browsers mostly don't care about any [other kinds
-links][link-types], but search engines do,[^like-canonical] so `rel`
+of links][link-types], but search engines use relations like
-is mandatory.
-And the `href` attribute describes the CSS file's URL.
+`rel=canonical`, which names the "true name" of a page and lets search
+engines track pages that appear at multiple URLs.

 [link-types]: https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types

-[^like-canonical]: For example, `rel=canonical` names the "true name"
-    of a page and is used by search engines to track pages that appear
-    at multiple URLs.

-We could definitely write a little recursive function to find every
-`link` element with those exact attributes.
-But we'll be doing similar
-tasks a lot in the next few chapters, so let's instead write a more
-general recursive function to turn a tree into a list:

 ``` {.python}
 def tree_to_list(tree, list):